• Skip to primary navigation

 August 27, 2017 By Dane McGregor 1 Comment

-When thinking about a delicious flavour combo to get you curiously salivating and get the girls AND guys excited, I decided that there was nothing more blokey than beer and pretzels.
-So here you have it, a light beer and chocolate flavoured cake, topped with cream cheese frosting and crammed packed with salty pretzels.
-These contrast of flavours need to be added to your bucket list and made for any event where you want to impress a beer or chocolate lover!
+When thinking about a ‘masculine’ flavour combo to invite curiously and get both the girls AND guys interested, I decided to go bold and bring together this beer and pretzel cupcake.
+So here it is, a lightly beer and chocolate flavoured cupcake, topped with cream cheese buttercream and a top crammed with salty pretzels.
+The contrast of flavours and textures need to be added to your bucket list and made for any event where you want to impress a beer or chocolate lover (or simply enjoy yourself)!

 40 mins